-Social and political posters from 1970s–1990s are featured in an exhibition displaying a historical snapshot of SA’s Community Media Association (Co-Media) and Community Arts Network (CAN).
+Social and political posters from the 1970s–1990s are featured in an exhibition displaying a historical snapshot of SA’s Community Media Association (Co-Media) and Community Arts Network (CAN).
 Transport yourself to an era before digital social media when posters were used as a political tool to communicate the community’s social conscience.

 Presented by The Bob Hawke Prime Ministerial Centre and Graham F Smith Peace Foundation

-2017 SA Refugee Week Youth Poster Exhibition
+SA Refugee Week 2017 Youth Poster Awards Exhibition

 5 – 28 June

 The exhibition is part of a growing visual dialogue describing multiculturalism, anti-racism and human rights, and celebrating cultural diversity.
-Students from primary to tertiary level have created posters that celebrate the UN International Refugee Convention by communicating how refugees are welcomed, become part of, or contribute to the Australian "family".
+Students from primary to tertiary level have created posters that celebrate the UN International Refugee Convention by communicating how refugees are welcomed, become part of, and contribute to the Australian "family".

 Presented by The Bob Hawke Prime Ministerial Centre, the Australian Migrant Resource Centre and UniSA's School of Art, Architecture and Design